-Applications to withdraw from subjects may be submitted throughout the year but applications lodged after the following dates will result in students being regarded as having failed the subjects concerned, except in special circumstances:
+Applications to withdraw from subjects may be submitted throughout the year but applications lodged after the following dates will result in students being regarded as having failed the subjects concerned, except in special circumstances: (a) for one session subjects, the end of the seventh week of that session (22 April or 9 September)

-- (a) for one session subjects, the end of the seventh week of that session (16 April or 3 September) - (b) for whole year subjects, the end of the second week of Session 2 (30 July).
+(b) for whole year subjects, the end of the second week of Session 2 (5 August).

-(5) Withdrawal from Course - Refunds
+(5) Withdrawal from Course - Refunds - Student Activities Fees

-Whether or not a student's withdrawal entails academic penalties (covered in item (4) above) there are rules governing possible fee refunds in the case of complete withdrawal from a course, as follows:
+Whether or not a student's withdrawal entails academic penalties (covered in item (4) above) there are rules governing possible student activities fee refunds in the case of complete withdrawal from a course.